 They believe the conductor is suitably supported at intervals of no more than 30 feet (9 m).
 They also presume that any non-CMP cable’s insulation is undamaged and devoid of faults that would make it prone to failure under ultimate load conditions.

-The Determinants of Wire Size
+Determinants of Wire Size

 The ampacity of a wire should not be the main consideration when choosing a wire size for a 60 amp breaker.
-We must also follow the guidelines in ‘Chapter 3: NEC CODE Rules and Design Practice’ (particularly, NEC 220-2 and NEC 310-16), which include 80% breaker rating rule and account for voltage drop.
+We must also follow the guidelines in ‘Chapter 3: NEC CODE Rules and Design Practice’ (particularly, NEC 220-2 and NEC 310-16), which include an 80% breaker rating rule and account for voltage drop.

 80% Breaker Rating Rule